rmkelley/rmkelley.github.io/saga.md

 ## Hillshade
 ![02](02hillshade.png)![](02hillshade_legend.png)

 After that I had to create a hillshade layer to visualize elevation and shading.
+What happened was a consistent light source was simulated, and then each cell's illumination value was calculated in the context of the surrounding cells.

 ## Sink Route
 ![03](03sinkroute.png)![](03sinkroute_legend.png)